Irreversibility of decorrelating processes: an experimental assessment in cavity QED: Simulation of environment

-Figure~\ref{fig:results} shows ideal, numerically simulated and experimentally measured entropy production for different types of environment.
+Figure~\ref{fig:results} shows ideal, numerically simulated and experimentally measured entropy production for different types of environments.
 Ideal values of information erasure, based on discussion in Sec.~\ref{sec:theory} applied to our atom-cavity system interacting resonantly, are indicated by red lines.

-For the no-environment case (\ie identity process), both simulated and measured $\left\langle \Sigma_{\text{id}}\right\rangle$ are larger than its ideal zero value.
-Since the divergence $D$ is limited to non-negative values only, any noise in the system's state due to technical imperfections in the state preparation or reconstruction increases the value of the real $\langle \Sigma_{\text{id}}\rangle$.
+For the no-environment case (\ie identity process), both simulated and measured $\left\langle \Sigma_{\id}\right\rangle$ are close to each other, but stay larger than the ideal zero value.
+Since the divergence $D$ is limited to non-negative values only, any noise in the system's state due to technical imperfections in the state preparation or reconstruction increases the value of the real $\langle \Sigma_{\id}\rangle$.
 Its value thus quantifies the quality of the realized experimental sequence and its unitary operations, as well as of the MLE protocol.

-It is important to note that, here and in the following, all entropic quantities are computed with Monte-Carlo sampling of density matrices, as explained in Sec.~\ref{sec:reconstruction} and Appendix~\ref{app_MonteCarlo}.
-If computing these quantities directly from the reconstructed states presented in Figs.~\ref{fig:states} and \ref{fig:states2}, the difference between their ideal, numerically simulated and experimentally measured values is much larger than that seen in Fig.~\ref{fig:results} and is more sensitive to experimental uncertainties and MLE parameters.
+It is important to note that, here and in the following, all $\langle\Sigma\rangle$ and their uncertainty are computed with Monte-Carlo sampling of density matrices, as explained in Sec.~\ref{sec:reconstruction} and Appendix~\ref{app_MonteCarlo}.
+If computing these quantities directly from the reconstructed states presented in Figs.~\ref{fig:states} and \ref{fig:states2}, the difference between their ideal, numerically simulated and experimentally measured values is much larger than that seen in Fig.~\ref{fig:results} and is very sensitive to experimental uncertainties and MLE parameters.
 Thus, a significant part of the presented work was dedicated to the development of the more careful data treatment providing more realistic states and their non-linear functions.